typesalot/advent.of.code/2024/README.md

 ### Day 14: Restroom Redoubt

-Have to correctly handle the wrapping in both the underflow and overflow cases and it pretty straightforward.
+Have to correctly handle the wrapping in both the underflow and overflow cases and it pretty straight-forward.
 Finding the tree in Part2 is cute and it takes a little bit of guess work to figure out what the tree is supposed to look like.

+### Day 15: Warehouse Woes

+Moving boxes; fun puzzle.

+### Day 16: Reindeer Maze